 “FENWAY'S BEST PLAYERS”

-Nick Buoniconti, an All-America guard and linebacker at Notre Dame, always "played bigger than his size.
-A scout for the Boston Patriots of the upstart American Football League sent a glowing report on the Notre Dame guard/linebacker to Patriots head coach Mike Holovak.
-The Patriots, confused by the NFL’s apparent disinterest, drafted Nick in the thirteenth round of the 1962 AFL Draft.
-Buoniconti got what he wanted – a chance – and immediately set out to prove that the NFL snub was a mistake.
-His confidence and hardnosed play impressed his coaches, and by the first game of the season, the 5-11, 220-pound long shot was the Patriots’ starting middle linebacker.
+The Patriots drafted him in the thirteenth round of the 1962 AFL Draft.
+His confidence and hardnosed play impressed his coaches, and by the first game of the season, he was the Patriots’ starting middle linebacker.
 At season’s end he was second-team All-AFL.
 The following year, 1963, he earned the first of his seven consecutive first-team All-AFL honors.

-Even his relatively small stature began to be called an asset.
-Although considered a hard hitter, Nick argued that his speed, whether it was used to chase down an opposing quarterback or to drop back into pass coverage, was his strongest asset.
-Still, others disagreed with Nick’s self-assessment.
-In one stretch in 1966, the Patriots defense, with Buoniconti plugging up the middle, stymied the potent running attacks of the AFL’s four best teams in successive games.
+In one stretch in 1966, the Patriots defense, with Nick plugging up the middle, stymied the potent running attacks of the AFL’s four best teams in successive games.
 The Buoniconti-led defense held the Kansas City Chiefs to just 76 yards rushing, the New York Jets to 29, the Buffalo Bills to 52, and the San Diego Chargers to 40.

-During his seven seasons in Boston, the speedy hard-hitting linebacker was the class of the Patriots defense.
-He led in pass interceptions with 24 and was the team’s leading tackler.
+During his seven seasons in Boston, he led in pass interceptions with 24 and was the team’s leading tackler.
 Injuries in 1968, however, limited his play to eight games.
-Prior to the start of the 1969 season, in a surprise move, the Patriots announced that they had traded their defensive star to the Miami Dolphins for quarterback Kim Hammond, linebacker John Bramlett, and a fifth-round draft pick in 1970.
-The draft pick ended up being Bob Olson, a linebacker who didn’t make the team.
+Prior to the start of the 1969 season, in a surprise move, the Patriots announced that they had traded him to the Miami Dolphins.

-Stunned by the trade, Buoniconti considered retiring.
+Stunned by the trade, Nick considered retiring.
 After all, he had earned his law degree while playing for the Patriots.
-However, after talking with then-Dolphins head coach George Wilson, Buoniconti decided to make the move.
-Nick immediately picked up where he left off with the Patriots.
-The Dolphins, in 1970, behind a stingy defense and conservative offense improved from 3-10-1 to 10-4 and advanced to the divisional playoff game, only to lose to the Oakland Raiders 21-14.
-Nick was again named the team’s MVP.
+However, he decided to make the move and immediately picked up where he left off with the Patriots.
+In 1970, Nick was again named the team’s MVP.

-As remarkable as his career has been in sports, Buoniconti’s most challenging foe has turned into his passion and driving force.
-Since his son Marc suffered a devastating spinal cord injury in 1985, he has focused most of his attention on raising awareness of, and funds for, spinal cord injury research.
-He helped found, and serves as a national spokesman and fundraiser for The Miami Project to Cure Paralysis.
-He and his family also founded The Buoniconti Fund to Cure Paralysis to help The Miami Project achieve its national and international goal of finding a cure for spinal cord injuries.
-To that end, through the direct involvement of the Buonicontis, more than $150 million has been raised in support of The Miami Project’s research programs.
+As remarkable as his career has been in sports, Nick Buoniconti’s most challenging foe has turned into his passion and driving force.
+Since his son Marc suffered a devastating spinal cord injury in 1985, and he has focused most of his attention on raising awareness of, and funds for, spinal cord injury research.
+He and his family founded The Buoniconti Fund to Cure Paralysis to help in finding a cure for spinal cord injuries.
+To that end, through the direct involvement of the Buonicontis, more than $150 million had been raised in support of research programs.
 In that time, The Miami Project has grown to become internationally recognized as the leading research center for spinal cord injuries in the world.